alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

 p.marker_fill_color = :blue # defining fill colour of the markers p.marker_type = :circle # defining marker type
 ```
 Here p is the scatter plot object.
-First the data is set to the *x1* and the *y1* arrays defined earlier:
+First, the data is set to the *x1* and the *y1* arrays defined earlier:
 ```ruby
 # Function in base of plots
 def data(x_values, y_values)